emacsmirror/turtles/docs/source/tutorial.rst

             (should (equal "[Baa], baa, black sheep, have you any wool?"
                            (buffer-string))))

-This test is used to check which part of the buffer isearch highlighted.

-The argument :faces tells :code:`turtles-with-grab-buffer` to grab a small set of faces and make them available in the buffer as the text property 'face.
+The above checks which part of the buffer isearch highlighted.
+The argument :faces tells ``turtles-with-grab-buffer`` to grab a small set of faces and make them available in the buffer as the text property 'face.

-This example additionally asks :code:`turtles-with-grab-buffer` to detect portions of the buffer with such a face and surround them with brackets, to make it more convenient to test.
+This example additionally provides "[]", which tells ``turtles-with-grab-buffer`` to mark portions of the buffer that have such a face with brackets.
+This way, we don't need to check text properties in the test.

-Faces aren't available in a terminal, of course.
-Turtles uses colors to highlight the faces it's interested in, then processes the grabbed data to recognize the faces it wants from these colors it has assigned.
+Faces aren't really available when grabbing a terminal screen.
+To make this work, Turtles uses colors to highlight the faces it's interested in, then recognize the faces it wants in the grabbed data from these colors it has assigned.